sharanair29/tigerlab/README.md

 # Postgres

-All sensitive information such as database password, secret keys and allowed hosts has been decoupled using python-decouple.
+All sensitive information such as database password, secret keys and allowed hosts have been decoupled using python-decouple.
 These are stored in the .env file.
 Attached to this repository is a sample .env.example file, please rename this file to a .env file with your db parameters, secret key and allowed hosts.

 # To start the application manually (for the Docker image build scroll to the end)